Consultations

 Local Plan Review

 We need to review our Local Plan every five years.
-We have published feedback reports from the Preferred Options consultation.
+Consultation on the Chelmsford Local Plan: Pre-Submission (Regulation 19) Document has now closed.
 Find out more about the Local Plan Review.

 PSPO for city centre car parks